Infection Definitions

 The germ theory of disease

-- It proposes that the micro-organism are the cause of many diseases
+- The germ theory of disease proposes that micro-organisms are the cause of many diseases

 - Dr. John Snow contributed to the formation of it

-- It is generally referred to as the one-to-one relationship between causal agent & disease
+- The germ theory of disease is generally referred to as the one-to-one relationship between causal agent & disease

 - Disease agent man→ disease